saascade/help/General/Glossary/README.md

 This is where Domain Driven Design (DDD) comes in, which was made popular by Eric Evans in his 2003 book Domain Driven Design: Tackling Complexity in the Heart of Software.

-The SaaScade platform takes things further by providing tools to easily do the modelling, generate the code and manage the software systems - effectively eliminating or reducing a lot of the complexity of trying to do this manually.
+The SaaScade platform takes things further by providing tools to easily do the modelling, generate the code and manage the resulting software systems - effectively eliminating or reducing a lot of the risk and complexity of trying to do this manually.